 William Buholzer's classic guide to BC local government laws

-This book is essential for: any government employee, government official, or legal practitioner who deals with local government laws.
+This book is essential for: any government employee, government official, or lawyer who deals with local government laws

 Lawyers and council members need to be familiar with the legal principles of local government in order to properly navigate the ever-changing regulatory and policy context of municipal law.
-Well-known lawyer and author William Buholzer has written Local Government: A British Columbia Legal Handbook to provide the legal and local government communities with an accessible, topic-by-topic resource that explains how the Local Government Act and Community Charter work with other statutes to govern each aspect of local government law including elections, services, powers, finances, and land use management.
+Prominent lawyer, Bill Buholzer, has written Local Government: A British Columbia Legal Handbook to provide the legal and local government communities with an accessible, topic-by-topic resource that explains how the Local Government Act and Community Charter work with other statutes to govern each aspect of local government law including elections, services, powers, finances, and land use management.

 - understand the rights and responsibilities of local governments

 - navigate local government operations and decision-making processes

 - gain insight into how BC courts and other Canadian "broad municipal powers" jurisdictions view local government laws

 Subscribe today so you can understand the BC local government landscape!
 View a sample from this book!

 - council codes of conduct, ethical conduct complaints

 - disincorporation of mountain resort municipality following litigation